whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 ![](https://static.kvraudio.com/i/b/piano_interface.jpg)

 [The Total Composure Orchestra by Xtant Audio - Orchestral](https://www.kvraudio.com/product/the-total-composure-orchestra-by-xtant-audio) - The Total Composure orchestra (TCO) is a full orchestral sample library created using only samples that are in the public domain.
-Total Comp...
+Total Comp…

 2022-10-28T19:38:24.000Z